GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 Noted custom configurations:

-* We use `gcr.io/google-appengine/exec-wrapper` as an easier way to setup an Cloud SQL proxy.
+* We use `gcr.io/google-appengine/exec-wrapper` as an easier way to setup a Cloud SQL proxy.
 * We make own `.env` file using the ability for berglas to store a secret in a file (via `?destination`).
 This is because [Cloud Build envvars don't persist through steps](https://github.com/GoogleCloudPlatform/berglas/tree/master/examples/cloudbuild)
-* We throw all our asks in one giant honking `.yaml`, because it makes this easier.
+* We throw all our asks in one giant honking `.yaml`, because then we only need to call one `submit` command.

 We are also running this command with [substitutions](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values#using_user-defined_substitutions).
 These allow us to change the image, service, and database instance (which will be helpful later on when we define multiple environments).
 You can hardcode these yourself by commenting out the `substutitions:` stanza in the yaml file.